chodera/portfolio/_posts/2019-03-23-public_toilets.md

 logo: r
 ---

 Ever wandered around a city desperately looking for a public toilet?
 Fear not, the open data movement is here to help.
-The city of Strasbourg recently opened a new open data portal and while checking their available data sets I came across the one about public toilets.
+The city of Strasbourg recently opened a new [open data portal](https://data.strasbourg.eu/pages/accueil/){:target="_blank"} and while checking their available data sets I came across the one about public toilets.
 I guess every city should leak information about their public toilets.

 I accessed the data by using an API and made a little map showing where to find the toilets.